voc0der/NWNLogRotator-Node.js/README.md

 With help of the batch file below along with RavenLogRotator, it is easy to fully automate logging in NWN in a colorful way!

-<a href="https://ravenmyst.net/work/nwnlogrotator/" target="_blank">Click here to go to web version of NWN Log Rotator</a>.
+<a href="https://ravenmyst.net/work/nwnlogrotator/" target="_blank">Click here to go to web version of NWN Log Rotator or to see a live demo</a>.
 <br />
 <br />
 **Required Files:**